J. K. Rowling: Politics

 In 2008, Rowling donated £1 million to the Labour Party, endorsed the Labour prime minister Gordon Brown over his Conservative challenger David Cameron, and commended Labour's policies on child poverty.
-In June 2024, she wrote that she had a "poor opinion" of Keir Starmer and that it would be hard for her to vote for Labour due to their position on transgender rights, which she claims comes at the expense of women.
+In June 2024, she wrote that she had a "poor opinion" of Keir Starmer and that it would be hard for her to vote for Labour due to their position on transgender rights, which she argues comes at the expense of women.

 In her "Single mother's manifesto" published in The Times in 2010, Rowling criticised the prime minister David Cameron's plan to offer married couples an annual tax credit.
 She thought that the proposal discriminated against single parents, whose interests the Conservative Party failed to consider.
 Rowling opposed the 2014 Scottish independence referendum, and donated £1 million to the Better Together anti-independence campaign.
 She campaigned for the UK to stay in the European Union in the 2016 United Kingdom European Union membership referendum.
 She defined herself as an internationalist, "the mongrel product of this European continent", and expressed concern that "racists and bigots" were directing parts of the Leave campaign.

 She opposed Israeli prime minister Benjamin Netanyahu, but refused to support a cultural boycott of Israel in 2015, believing that depriving Israel of shared culture would not dislodge him.
 In 2015, Rowling joined 150 others in signing a letter published in The Guardian in favour of cultural engagement with Israel.